kayeZhie/React-MyReads/README.md

 # MyReads Project

-A [React.js]() bookshelf app that allows you to select and categorize books you have read, currently reading, or want to read.
+My Reads is a bookshelf app that allows you to select and categorize books you have read, currently reading, or want to read.

+This is an application created with ReactJS.
+This projects demonstrates the understanding of props, states, Components, JSX, AJAX, and JavaScript(ECMAScript) 6.

 ## Installation and Launch